Frequently Asked Questions

 Do you have to have read the book to attend BookFest?

 Ideally, yes – and please come with some good questions for the speakers.
-But in fact some participants prefer to read or re-read the book after the program, guided by the talks they’ve heard.
-So it’s up to you – there’s no exam!
+Some participants prefer to read or re-read the book after the program, guided by the talks they’ve heard.
+It’s up to you – there’s no exam!

 What’s the basic format?